Tilatti/create_pax/README.md

 $ tar -c -v -f archive.tar --format=pax --pax-option "VENDOR.opt:=1" file1 --pax-option "VENDOR.opt:=2" file2
 ```

-Each extended header of the *file1* file will contain the both options
+But the extended record headers of the two files will contain the both options
 "VENDOR.opt=1" and "VENDOR.opt=2".
 It is not possible to write an option just
 for the next file of the archive.

-Note: the [pax][3] utility in FreeBSD 12.0 refuses to create vendor specifc
+Addtionally the [pax][3] utility in FreeBSD 12.0 refuses to create vendor specifc
 options.

 # Solution